magento/knowledge-base/docs/guides/kb-labels-guide.md

 ## Labels for products versions

-* Add a separate label for each version.
+* Add a separate label for each version of Adobe Commerce.
 Example: "2.3.7"
 * Don't add labels for intervals.
     That is, if 2.3.0-2.3.5 if affected, add: "2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4,2.3.4-p2,2.3.5-p1,2.3.5-p2" NOT "2.3.0-2.3.5"